Skip to main content

 SeasonalFestive

-Crispy deep-fried cookies made from rice flour and coconut milk, shaped using a special mold.
-Dutch-influenced treat now firmly part of Sri Lankan New Year celebrations.
-The delicate, lacy pattern and crunchy texture make them addictive.
+Crisp deep-fried cookies of rice flour and coconut milk, formed with a special mold dipped in batter and oil.
+A Dutch-influenced treat that's now part of every Sri Lankan New Year.
+Lacy, patterned, and very crunchy.

 vegetarianveganContains: Coconut